dotnet/runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSpec.md

 `JsonSerializer` deserializes instances of objects (`class`es and `struct`s) using public parameterless constructors.
-If none is present, and deserialization is attempted, the serializer throws a `NotSupportedException` with a message stating that objects without public parameterless constructors, including `interfaces` and `abstract` types, are not supported for deserialization.
+If none is present, and deserialization is attempted, the serializer throws a `NotSupportedException` with a message stating that objects without public parameterless constructors, including `interface`s and `abstract` types, are not supported for deserialization.
 There is no way to deserialize an instance of an object using a parameterized constructor.

 A common pattern is to make data objects immutable for various reasons.
 For example, given `Point`: